shakamaran/nproan/readme.txt

 TODO:

+-create a class, that simply takes a parameter file and calculates everything

 - test bad slopes and nreps eval

 - start analysing some files in notebooks and add functions to common.py